CoinGovernanceSystem/Legal/CGS deployment Form.md

 ### 2. **ICO Launcher's Obligations**

-The ICO Launcher wishes to cooperate with CGS in order to integrate a software developed by Governance System Platform for its Initial Coin Offering.
+The ICO Launcher wishes to cooperate with CGS in order to integrate a software developed by CGS for its Initial Coin Offering.

 The purpose of this Terms and Conditions (hereinafter, “Terms & Conditions” or “T&C”) is to define the cooperation between CGS and the ICO Launcher, according to the following principles: